+MOC 3 - Provider Network

-MOC-3 Provider Network MOC 3-Provider Network MCA contracts with a comprehensive network of Primary Care Physicians, Specialists including but not limited to, internal medicine, endocrinologists, cardiologists, oncologists, mental health specialists and other specialists, ancillary providers to provide coverage for all aspects of medical, behavioral and social needs.
-Available facilities include, but not limited to acute care hospitals, dialysis centers, acute rehabilitation facilities, laboratory providers, skilled nursing facilities (SNF), pharmacies, and radiology facilities.
+MCA contracts with a comprehensive network of Primary Care Physicians, Specialists including but not limited to internal medicine, endocrinologists, cardiologists, oncologists, mental health specialists and other specialists, and ancillary providers to provide coverage for all aspects of medical, behavioral and social needs.

+Available facilities include, but are not limited to acute care hospitals, dialysis centers, acute rehabilitation facilities, laboratory providers, skilled nursing facilities (SNF), pharmacies, and radiology facilities.

 MCA uses the current "Medicare Advantage and 1876 Cost Plan Network Adequacy Guidance."
 This document is published by CMS and available in HPMS.
-The membership used to evaluate our network by CMS is based a sample of Medicare FFS members.
+The membership used to evaluate our network by CMS is based on a sample of Medicare FFS members.

-MOC 3-Provider Network
+MOC 3 - Provider Network

 Collaboration with the ICT

-Primary care physician (PCP) is the ICT member who determines which services the enrollee needs after ICT input.
-The PCP works collaboratively with the care management staff, who is the point of contact for all ICT members involved in the care of an enrollee.
-The enrollee's care management staff acts as the coordinator of services for the enrollee with ongoing input from the other ICT members.
-The care management staff helps to ensure enrollee access to specialists and other needed services.
-The other ICT members contribute to care planning and utilization as the enrollee's care needs change over time.
+The primary care physician (PCP) is the ICT member who determines which services the beneficiary needs after ICT input.
+The PCP works collaboratively with the care management staff, who is the point of contact for all ICT members involved in the care of the beneficiary.
+The beneficiary's care management staff acts as the coordinator of services for the beneficiary with ongoing input from the other ICT members.
+The care management staff helps to ensure beneficiary access to specialists and other needed services.
+The other ICT members contribute to care planning and utilization as the beneficiary's care needs change over time.

-ALTCS/FIDE-DSNP:
+ALTCS/FIDE-DSNP

-The case manager is the key personnel for all enrollee's care coordination activities, ICT and ICP.
+The case manager is the key personnel for all beneficiary's care coordination activities, ICT and ICP.

-MOC 3-Provider Network
+MOC 3 - Provider Network

 Clinical Practice Guidelines

-MCA uses Clinical Policy Bulletins, Milliman Care Guidelines (MCG), evidence-based literature, clinical practice guidelines and nationally recognized protocols, NCD (National Coverage Determination) and LCD (Local Coverage Determination) to make appropriate clinical and coverage determinations.
+MCA uses Clinical Policy Bulletins, Milliman Care Guidelines (MCG), evidence-based literature, clinical practice guidelines and nationally recognized protocols, National Coverage Determination (NCD) and Local Coverage Determination (LCD) to make appropriate clinical and coverage determinations.

 MOC training

 The Network Relations Consultants are responsible for provider education both at the time of initial contracting and on-going during their network participation.
 The Network Management staff conduct provider education via in-service visits, either face to face or via webinar.
-They utilize in-services as an opportunity to review the provider's responsibilities and provide education about the element of the MCA MOC and training requirements
+They utilize in-services as an opportunity to review the provider's responsibilities and provide education about the element of the MCA MOC and training requirements.